Gloria L. Huang

 Finding her way onto the bus, Claire searched for a vacant seat.
 The bus was half-full, surprising for a weekday morning.
 She sank into one of the empty seats at the back of the bus next to the sliding bathroom door.
 She turned her face to the window, scraping her nails along her forearms under her clothing.

 The bus belched out a breath of exhaust and lurched forward.
-Claire watched through the window as the scenery shifted like pictures from a slideshow—Port Authority, the teeming sidewalks along Eighth Avenue, the orange lights lining the Holland Tunnel.
+Claire watched through the window as the scenery shifted like pictures from a slideshow—Port Authority terminal, the teeming sidewalks along Eighth Avenue, the orange lights lining the Holland Tunnel.
 By the time the bus reached the interstate, the colors outside the window began to blur together, bleeding and leaching into one another.
 The sun was high in the sky, gleaming down through the bus windows.

 Claire placed the palms of her hands up flat against the cool window.
 As she pressed her cheek against the glass, light glinted off her right hand.
 Startled, she turned her hand toward her face, smoothing her sleeve down to her elbow.
 The agonizing red welts of her body rash blended into the deep red birthmark splashed across her wrist and lower palm.
 Claire scratched the birthmark idly, nearly nonchalant when another piece of skin tore away in her fingers.